GJaswin/qt-communicator/README.md

 ## Features

 - **User Authentication**: Secure login and signup functionality using Firebase Authentication.
-- **Real-Time Chatting**: Seamless messaging experience powered by Firebase Realtime Database.
+- **Real-Time Chatting**: Seamless messaging experience powered by Firebase Realtime Database (TBD).
 - **Responsive Design**: Designed with Qt Quick (QML) for a smooth and responsive UI.

 ---